MEET THE TEAM

-Howard Bowler has made audio his mission in life.
-Starting out as a musician, he’s shared the stage with such notable acts as, Blondie, Talking Heads, Ramones, B52s, Grand Master Flash, AC/DC, and many others.
+Howard Bowler started life as a musician.
+He’s shared the stage with such notable acts as, Blondie, Talking Heads, Ramones, B52s, Grandmaster Flash, AC/DC, and many others.
+In, 2017, his early recordings were part of an ORK Records package nominated for a GRAMMY.
 In the late 80s he produced the top 40 charting single, “Saying Sorry Don’t Make It Right”.
 During that time he built his first recording studio and engineered the demos for his two A&M albums.
-In 1992 he joined AT&T to develop audio for interactive TV.
-Shortly afterwards, Howard joined Grey Worldwide, built their audio studios and was promoted to manager of the in house post division of Grey.
-After ten years of record revenue, Howard has opened Hobo Audio Company.
+Shortly afterwards, Howard joined advertising giant, Grey Worldwide, as their in house audio engineer.
+He designed their audio studios and was eventually promoted to manager of Grey’s in house post division.
+After ten years of record revenue, Howard left Grey to open Hobo Audio Company.

 Chris “The Beard” Stangroom has a beard even when he doesn’t have a beard.
 His man status is just that manly.
 His skills in the studio are just as impressive.
 With HOBO, his creative and technical talents have spanned across the entire audio spectrum–from renowned TV and radio commercials to award-winning feature films and top-rated TV series.
 “The Beard” has been known to mix in 7.1 Surround, 5.1 Surround, Stereo, and even for the iPad.
 Chris brings Southern charm and a sense of adventure to every session.
 “I want everyone who walks through our doors to feel like they’re at home.
 We’re extremely proud of what HOBO has grown into and it wouldn’t be what it is without our clients.
 I hope they enjoy working and playing in our studios more than once.